Euler jump

 According to U.S. Figure Skating, two benefits of the name change are that it simplifies the notation system for judges and makes it easier for skaters to attempt three-jump combinations, even if single loop jumps are already a planned part of their programs or if they accidentally pop out of a previous loop jump.
-A Euler is considered a non-listed jump and is not counted when used in a jump combination between two listed jumps.

-After the 2026—2027 season, the Euler cannot be included in the jump combination during the short program of single skaters and pair skaters, but it is allowed only once during the free skating program when executed between two listed jumps.
-According to the ISU, also after the 2026—2027 season, "After the execution of an Euler (half-loop), no change of foot before the next jump is allowed".
-When used in combination with two listed jumps, the Euler is counted as a listed jump with a base point value of 0.50 points.
+An Euler is considered a non-listed jump, has no value when used during both a jump combination and a jump sequence between two jumps, and is not counted in the number of jumps allowed during a jump combination.
+It is allowed to be excuted only once during the free skating program, and cannot be included in both the jump combination and the jump sequence during the short program.
+According to the ISU, "After the execution of an Euler, no change of foot before the next jump is allowed".